C9H13NO3-dev/VevorWeatherbridge/README.md

 - Pushes sensor data to Home Assistant as custom sensors via its REST API
 - Dockerized for simple deployment anywhere
 - Responds with `success` so the weather station doesn’t retry
+- Optional relay of data to Weather Underground using Google DNS

 ---